What We Do

 The Sarasota Classic Car Museum is recognized as the second oldest continuously operating antique car museum in the Nation!
 As you stroll through the museum, travel back in time and into the future of man's greatest invention, the automobile!
 Antique, exotic, European and one-of-a-kind classics are featured in our rotating exhibits throughout the museum, seven days a week.

-Here you will view Circus Magnate, John and Mable Ringling’s collection of Rolls Royce autos,John Lennon’s 1965 Mercedes Benz, and Paul McCartney’s beloved Mini Cooper.
-Classic and muscle cars are on display side by side, including Don Garlits, dragster number two!
-The museum features immaculately restored vintage automobiles spanning over a one-hundred year history of man’s automotive genius!
+Here you will view an impressive variety of classic and muscle cars all on display side by side.
+The Sarasota Classic Car Museum features immaculately restored vintage automobiles spanning over a one-hundred year history of man's automotive genius!

 Bring the family to explore the history of the "car".
 See one-of-a-kind autos, and enjoy the magnificent workmanship and ingenuity of one of man's greatest accomplishments!